UPDATED 7/14/2021, Original Post: November 15, 2017

 What the Texas Statutes Say about Shoplifting

 Texas Penal Code §31.03 addresses theft, which comes in several different forms.
 Shoplifting is a type of theft crime.
 Moreover, it is the most common offense brought to court in the Fort Worth area and in most areas of Texas.

-Theft is defined as unlawfully taking someone else’s property.
+Theft is defined as unlawfully taking someone else’s property without their consent.
 In a shoplifting case, this would apply to unlawfully taking a retail store’s property without the store’s consent.

 The taking of property is unlawful when the one who takes it has an intention to deprive the rightful owner (the store) of their belongings.
 A shoplifting case hinges on intent, and the prosecution must prove that the defendant had intent to deprive for a conviction to occur.

 The penalties associated with shoplifting convictions are directly related to the value of the property in question.
 You may face a misdemeanor or felony charge, along with fines, incarceration, or both.

 Here are guidelines to the penalties associated with shoplifting charges:

 - Property value less than $100: Class C misdemeanor, maximum fine of $500